 Not only does the continuous mowing prevent scalping, it also reduces thatch!
 The little robot reduces thatch by clipping off only a tiny bit of the grass blade each time.
 These tiny little clippings decompose quickly and don’t build up to create thatch like bigger clippings do.

-Husqvarna Automowers® at Super-Sod have the ability to mow while it’s raining and are even equipped with weather timers to adjust to the amount of rain your lawn gets and extra growth because of it.
-However, if you would prefer a mower that doesn’t mow in the rain, all settings for Automower can be controlled through your smart phone and tracked when you’re not home.
+Robotic lawn mowers have the ability to mow while it’s raining so you don't get behind.
+Some models are even equipped with weather timers to adjust to the amount of rain your lawn gets and extra growth because of it.
+However, if you would prefer a mower that doesn’t mow in the rain, many robots can be controlled through your smart phone and tracked when you’re not home.